furkanisitan/web-development-workspace/expressjs-demo/readme.md

 Simple Rest API demo with <a href="https://expressjs.com/">express-js</a>

 ## Quick Start

-1. Run "npm install" command in the terminal.
+Run the following commands while in the root directory of the project.

-2. Add "dev": "nodemon server.js" to the scripts object in the package.json file.
+1. `npm install`
-3. Run "npm run dev" command in the terminal.
+2. `npm run dev`